 Bay IVF - Advanced Reproductive Care Palo Alto 650-322-0500

-The complexity and cost of a Frozen Embryo Transfer are less than repeating a "fresh" cycle of treatment.
-A large majority of vitrified embryos will survive the vitrification and thawing process.
-The implantation rate of the thawed embryos is equal to the "fresh" embryo implantation rate.
+Nearly 100% of cryopreserved embryos will survive the freezing and thawing procedures.
+The implantation rate of the thawed embryos is equal to the "fresh", unfrozen embryo implantation rate.

 Frozen Embryo Transfer procedure consists of: